 Flexible reinforced laryngeal mask airway with a removable 15 mm ISO connector.

 Flexible reinforced airway tubing having a fixed 15 mm ISO connector and a connector to mate to an Introducer.

-A flexible reinforced oral laryngeal mask is used to secure the airway.
+The flexible reinforced laryngeal mask airway is used to secure the airway through the mouth.
 Anaesthesia is maintained and the patient ventilated.

-The anaesthetic circuit is now removed from the oral laryngeal mask and connected to the proximal end of the nasal airway tubing.
-The 15mm connecter is removed from the oral laryngeal mask airway tubing and joined to the distal end of the airway tubing protruding through the mouth.
-This allows for continued patient ventilation and maintained anaesthesia.
+The anaesthetic circuit is now removed from the oral laryngeal mask airway and connected to the proximal end of the nasal airway tubing.
+The 15mm connecter is removed from the oral laryngeal mask airway tubing and the tubing is joined to the distal end of the airway tubing protruding through the mouth.
+Ventilation and anaesthesia are maintained.

 The Anaesthesiologist then stabilizes the mask of the laryngeal mask airway in the larynx by grasping the airway tubing in the oropharynx with Magill’s forceps or by using the middle and index fingers of the non-dominant hand on the junction of the mask and airway tubing.